 The family court can also look at income producing assets and compute a reasonable rate of return to historically non-income producing investment assets.
 How this is applied in family court once again varies from judge to judge.
 If a particular investment, such as a stock portfolio, is returning a rate of return on the investment, most family judges will not second-guess or question whether or not that rate could be higher.
 That is because family law judges are not qualified to make investment decisions and generally cannot rule on such issues without expert testimony.

 However, if money that could be placed in the bank or in an investment account is not and does not earn any interest whatsoever, the family law judge does have the discretion to assign a reasonable rate of return on that investment.
-In today’s economy, that rate of return will not be very much considering banks currently pay less than 1% and the stock market is often volatile, at the best of times.

 Can the court impute income in a California child support matter and add that income to what a parent earns from employment?

 The short answer is not normally.
 The imputation of income should be instead of the actual income.
 To add an imputed income on top of what a parent earns from employment would not create a guideline child support number and would give the other parent a windfall.
 On the other hand, the family law court has the discretion to add to the earned income that of unearned income, such as a rate of return from investments.
 That is because the imputation of unearned income has nothing to do with a parent’s efforts to become employed or actual earnings from employment.